Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 ![Better Architecture](/assets/img/better-architecture.png)

+> [!NOTE]
-> Note: for brevity, in the above diagram, I'm not detailing the complexity of how you feed information to a broker so it knows which renderer to interrogate to satisfy the user's request
+> for brevity, in the above diagram, I'm not detailing the complexity of how you feed information to a broker so it knows which renderer to interrogate to satisfy the user's request

 There are some pitfalls to this model though.
 The main one being we're coupling our data to our templates.
 For example, if a change is required within the template (let's say a HTML `class` attribute is added to an element; but all other "structure" of the content is the same), then it would require a complete re-render of the component.